mattdavis0351/price-predictor/README.md

 Out of curiosity, I went back to Zillow's website and found that the house had in fact sold 3 years after this project was undertaken for $315,000 putting the accuracy levels at:

-My model's accuracy | Zillow Estimate's accuracy
+My model | Zillow Estimate
 --- | ---
 85% accuracy | 87% accuracy